Published on January 30th, 2017 | by ddeupree

 Is a macular hole the same as age-related macular degeneration?

-No. Macular holes and age-related macular degeneration are two separate and distinct conditions, although the symptoms for each are similar.
+No. Macular holes and age-related macular degeneration are two separate and distinct eye conditions, although the symptoms for each are similar.
 Both conditions are common in people 60 and over.
-An eye care professional will know the difference.
+Your eye doctor will know the difference.

 What causes a macular hole?

 However, if the vitreous is firmly attached to the retina when it pulls away, it can tear the retina and create a macular hole.
-Also, once the vitreous has pulled away from the surface of the retina, some of the fibers can remain on the retinal surface and can contract.
+Also, once the vitreous pulls away from the surface of the retina, some of the fibers can remain on the retinal surface and can contract.
 This increases tension on the retina and can lead to a macular hole.
-In either case, the fluid that has replaced the shrunken vitreous can then seep through the hole onto the macula, blurring and distorting central vision.
+In either case, the fluid that displaces the shrunken vitreous can then seep through the hole onto the macula, blurring and distorting central vision.

-Macular holes can also occur from eye disorders, such as high myopia (nearsightedness), macular pucker, and retinal detachment; eye disease, such diabetic retinopathy and Best’s disease; and injury to the eye.
+Macular holes can also occur as a complication of eye disorders, such as high myopia (nearsightedness), macular pucker, and retinal detachment; eye disease, such diabetic retinopathy and Best’s disease; and injury to the eye.

 What are the symptoms of a macular hole?